tdwg/website/content/pages/conferences/2020/index.md

 ### Working sessions for interest/task groups, workshops, and hackathons

 Working sessions will be structured as meetings in which all participants can be enabled to speak.
-Requests to convene working sessions (including interest and task groups) during the week of September 21-25 should be submitted through a [short survey](https://www.surveymonkey.com/r/C9723S8).
+Requests to convene working sessions (including interest and task groups) during the week of September 21-25 should be submitted through a short survey (closed).
 All I/TG proposals should be endorsed, if not submitted, by the I/TG convener.
 The survey will close August 1, and a draft schedule of working sessions will be posted on August 17.

 ### Symposia and panel discussions